Top 5 2nd Quarter Trades of PE - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were PEOPLES BANK /OH’s top five trades of the quarter.
+According to GuruFocus data, these were PEDDOCK CAPITAL ADVISORS, LLC’s top five trades of the quarter.

-PEOPLES BANK /OH reduced their investment in NAS:PEBO by 208,155 shares.
-The trade had a 3.27% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $28.42.
+PEDDOCK CAPITAL ADVISORS, LLC reduced their investment in NYSE:XOM by 232,457 shares.
+The trade had a 4.7% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $77.63.

-PEOPLES BANK /OH reduced their investment in NAS:ISTB by 128,309 shares.
-The trade had a 3.12% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $47.59.
+PEDDOCK CAPITAL ADVISORS, LLC reduced their investment in ARCA:IWF by 2,496 shares.
+The trade had a 0.25% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $272.69.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 34,559 shares in NAS:VCIT, giving the stock a 1.71% weight in the equity portfolio.
-Shares traded for an average price of $81.31 during the quarter.
+The guru established a new position worth 9,708 shares in NYSE:MET, giving the stock a 0.22% weight in the equity portfolio.
+Shares traded for an average price of $67.65 during the quarter.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.